Afro-Panamanians: Slavery

 Slaves were used in many functions in the areas of Portobelo and Panama City.
-Most worked as domestic servants in their masters' houses.
+Most worked as domestic servants in their enslavers' houses.
 Some were engaged in the production of textile and dyes.
 Others were skilled tradesmen—blacksmiths, carpenters, and cobblers.
 The discovery of gold also saw their use in mining.
 This strong dependency on slaves saw an increase in the slave population.
 For most of the 1600s and 1700s, Afro-Panamanians outnumbered whites.
 In 1610, the population consisted of 548 white men, 303 white women, 156 white children, 146 mulattoes, 148 West Indian blacks, and 3,500 African slaves.
 By 1625, Afro-Panamanians numbered 12,000 and by 1630 white Panamanians were outnumbered ten to one by Afro-Panamanians.
 By 1789, Afro-Panamanians numbered 23,000 out of a population of 36,000.
 Some slaves were able to buy their freedom or were emancipated by their masters.
 A few free blacks were able to get an education.
 Some became artisans and a few became lower bureaucrats in the government.